-Beth Keim, owner and principal designer of the Charlotte-based Lucy and Company, was the creative force behind this lakeside design overhaul.
+Beth Keim, owner and principal interior designer Charlotte NC-based Lucy and Company, was the creative force behind this lakeside design overhaul.
 As a Fine Art major and a self-taught designer, Beth’s love of art influences her choices on just about everything, she says.

 Beth, who has been in the industry for 20-plus years, designs spaces that often revolve around similar shades with one accent color, and lots of layered natural fibers, textures, wallpapers, and artistic styles.

 “While my style has evolved and changed over the years, I have noticed I am increasingly content with a neutral pattern overloaded with texture.
 But more than anything, a space needs a combination of new and old with nothing mass-produced,” she explains.

 The keys of any Beth Keim design are unique, carefully-selected lighting and eye-grabbing art—as evidenced in this Lake Norman gem.

 The home, occupied by an active family of seven, required eight months of total renovation, aided by Corbin Homes contractors.
 This included taking out vaulted ceilings to allow for more bedrooms upstairs.
 Consequently, they also had to add a cozy feel without the dead air and wasted space.
 The house is comfortably large at 9,000 square feet with seven bedrooms, four full and two half-baths, plus a music room, family room, and a full basement media/living space.

 “It was clear to me from the beginning that I needed to keep this house cohesive,” Beth explains.
 “When this client loved the vibe of my own mountain house and feel of my office, I knew this would be a great relationship.
 Most of the things I loved style-wise, they did as well.”